Tommy Ambrose

 Tommy wrote and performed the theme song "Open up the Dome and let the People Come In" for the opening of Skydome (lyrics by Bill Gough) – see video, CTV’s 1992 Barcelona Olympics Theme Song "There are No Strangers" sung by Michael Burgess and several theme songs for CBC TV movies.
 During these years Ambrose starred in the CBC's gospel series "Celebration" on radio and on television.
 Blaik Kirby in the Toronto Globe and Mail wrote of Ambrose's singing: "His lean-sounding voice is invariably in tune, his notes beautifully sustained and focused.
 There is a marvelous feeling of security as you listen."
 Tommy also performed occasionally in clubs and concerts with a nine-piece band led by Doug Riley.

-In the 1980s Ambrose did yet another TV series for CBC "Tommy Ambrose AND FRIENDS" featuring a 35-piece orchestra with great guests like Jack Sheldon-James Moody-Sue Rainy.
+In the 1980s Ambrose did another TV series for CBC titled, "Tommy Ambrose AND FRIENDS" featuring a 35-piece orchestra with guests like Jack Sheldon, James Moody and Sue Raney.

 Tommy was the proprietor of Jingles, a downtown Toronto bar that he appeared at regularly with the nine-piece band led by Riley and on occasion presented many different jazz groups.
 In the mid 1990s Ambrose moved to Niagara-on-the-Lake where he started to develop a show "Songs Sinatra Taught Me" with writer Frank Peppiatt creator and writer of "A Man And His Music" for Sinatra – Ambrose performed this show in theatres in Toronto and across Ontario in the late 1990s into 2000.

 Ambrose was nominated for a Juno Award in 1981 in the Best Jazz Album category for his album, Tommy Ambrose at Last, with the Doug Riley Band.

+Ambrose was also a guest vocalist on the 2009 album by Norm Amadio titled, Norm Amadio and Friends, featuring vocalists such as Marc Jordan.